mir0n-pro/esquire.services/doc/Esquire.TestingStack.md

 - the **audit-smoke matrix** — ~27 cells = audit sink (`a` DB triggers / `b` in-process shared+dedicated / `c` ActiveMQ / `ck` Kafka / `d` Redis stream / `dk` Kafka stream) x primary DB (Postgres / Oracle) x environment (docker / local k8s).
 Proves the audit log lands in the right place for every combination: the relational `*_log` tables for the consumed sinks (a / b / c / ck), the stream itself for the producer-only sinks (d / dk).
 - the **health-smoke** chaos smoke — drives the broker up / down / back and asserts every service forwards its bus connection health to `/actuator/health`, that the indicator sits in the **readiness** group only (a broker outage depools the pod but never restarts it), and that an ActiveMQ leg recovers on its own through the `failover:` transport.
 The readiness-DOWN edge is asserted on docker (a clean `docker stop`) and observed on local k8s (a graceful `scale --replicas=0`); a separate capture kills the keep database to check the `keepDatasource` health dimension.
+- the **t8-guard** smoke — republishes an entity event the tree cache has already applied, and an event carrying an older change number, then reads the cache back to prove both were skipped and the counter moved; a move follows, to prove path events are guarded on their own counter rather than the entity's.
+This is the tier that catches the failure the unit tests cannot see: a guard that silently drops a legitimate update leaves a stale cache, not a red test.

 ---